dtmf7133/FloatingRepo/README.md

 Hello and welcome to FloatingRepo!

-FloatingRepo is a light and simple software on premise to have your voice machine.
+FloatingRepo is a light and simple software on premise to have your file repos.

 FloatingRepo is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.